verrazzano/docs/content/en/docs/setup/install/prepare/platforms/kind/kind.md

 {{< /clipboard >}}

 For use by MetalLB, assign a range of IP addresses at the end of the `kind` network's subnet CIDR range.
+To set an address range, use the `ADDRESS_RANGE` environment variable:

 {{< clipboard >}}
 <div class="highlight">

 ```
+ADDRESS_RANGE="172.18.0.230-172.18.0.254"

 #Create the IPAddressPool for the cluster

 $ kubectl apply -f - <<-EOF